JosephPVera/DFT-calculations/readme.md

    ```bash
    for dir in */;do cd $dir; sub; cd ../;done
    ```
-3. Use the following command for check if your work is finished
+4. Use the following command for check if your works are finished
    ```bash
    st
    ```
-4. If all works are finished, use the following commands for check your outcomes
+5. If all works are finished, use the following commands for check your outcomes
    ```bash
    toten */OUTCAR
    vaspout */OUTCAR
    ```
    **toten** script allows us to check information about total energy, while **vaspout** script allows us to check information about MxForce, Drift, pressure and total energy.
-5. Save your outcomes in a file with differents extension like .ods, .dat, .xlsx or .txt using the commands
+6. Save your outcomes in a file with differents extension like .ods, .dat, .xlsx or .txt using the commands
    ```bash
    toten */OUTCAR > toten.dat